sophie-a-lee/sophie-a-lee/README.md

 📖 I am in the process of making ALL materials for my courses open-source and free as I believe science should not have a paywall.

-☕ If you would like to support me in my mission, [click here](https://buymeacoffee.com/sophie_a_lee) to keep me fulled by caffeine.
+☕ If you would like to support me in my mission, [click here](https://buymeacoffee.com/sophie_a_lee) to keep me fueled by caffeine.

 ## Live teaching 👩‍🏫
 - Introduction to R with Tidyverse [web](https://scubed.netlify.app/courses/1_intro_r_tidyverse/) [materials](https://github.com/sophie-a-lee/Introduction_R_Tidyverse_course) [Next date](https://instats.org/seminar/introduction-to-r-with-tidyverse-2542)